 Why we collect and use your information

 We take your privacy seriously and we will only ever collect and use information which is personal to you where we have a valid reason, and it's fair and lawful to do so.
 We will collect and use your information only if we are able to satisfy one of the lawful processing conditions set out in the data protection laws.
 This will be the case where:

-- You have given us your permission (consent) to send you information about products and services offered by other parts of the Phoenix Group which we believe may be of interest and benefit to you.
+- You have given us your permission (consent) to send you information about products and services offered by other parts of Phoenix Group which we believe may be of interest and benefit to you.
 All existing consent and preferences gathered have been retained in order to minimise disruption to services we provide you.
-You can withdraw your consent at any time by emailing firstname.lastname@example.org.
-Alternatively, you can log into My Standard Life and update your marketing preferences in the ‘My Details’ section
+You can withdraw your consent at any time by emailing email@example.com Alternatively, you can log into My Standard Life and update your marketing preferences in the 'My Details' section

 - It’s necessary to provide the product or service you have requested, for example, if you wish to invest in one of our pension or savings products, we will require some personal information including your name, address, date of birth, bank account details

 - It's necessary for us to meet our legal or regulatory obligations, for example, to send you annual statements, tell you about changes to Terms and Conditions, or for the detection and prevention of fraud

 to deliver appropriate information and guidance so you are aware of the options that will help you get the best outcome from your product or investment;